Summer Start Next Steps

 If you would like a step-by-step tutorial on how to activate these accounts, you can view one here.

-File the 2023-24 Free Application for Federal Student Aid (FAFSA) to be considered for aid for Summer 2023, Fall 2023 and Spring 2024.
+File the 2024-25 Free Application for Federal Student Aid (FAFSA) to be considered for aid for Summer 2024, Fall 2024 and Spring 2025.
 The FAFSA automatically considers you for all types of need-based financial aid.

-- To apply for scholarships, visit ScholarshipUniverse, located in your application portal.
+• To apply for scholarships, visit ScholarshipUniverse, located in your application portal.
 ScholarshipUniverse can be used to find and apply for some college-level and private scholarships.

-- Check out Purdue's Net Price Calculator, designed to help families plan for educational costs.
+• Check out Purdue's Net Price Calculator, designed to help families plan for educational costs.
 By entering information, users can receive a financial aid package estimate that includes an estimated "net price" figure (estimated costs of attendance minus your anticipated need-based scholarship & grant aid).

-- Please note, in general, international undergraduate students are not eligible for financial aid and scholarships.
+• Please note, in general, international undergraduate students are not eligible for financial aid and scholarships.

-The on-campus housing contract is available via myPurdue to students who have accepted their offer of admission.
-To increase your likelihood of receiving on-campus housing, you should submit your University Residences housing contract by the April 15 Priority Housing deadline.
+The priority application deadline to request roommates and submit housing accommodation requests to the Disability Resource Center is May 20.
+Requests received after this date will be considered based on available space, but there is no guarantee.
 There is a short delay of approximately 2 days between the time you accept your offer of admission and when you can access the housing contract in your myPurdue portal.
-Therefore, accepting your offer by April 13 should ensure the contract is available to you by April 15.
+Therefore, accepting your offer by May 16 should ensure the contract is available to you by May 20.

 You will also be automatically enrolled in the Summer Start Learning Community.
 However, you may apply to other Learning Communities since there is no specific building assignment for Summer Start.
 If you decide to preference a roommate, you may only preference someone who is participating in Summer Start or Early Start.
-The deadline to sign the Summer Plus Housing Contract is May 5.
-Visit the Summer Start housing website to learn more.
+The deadline to sign the Think Summer Housing Application is June 5 for those students who wish to receive the same room assignment for both the summer and academic year terms.

-Accept your admission offer no later than May 1, 11:59 PM ET (or within 21 days for those admitted after April 10).
+Accept your admission offer no later than June 1, 11:59 PM ET (or within 21 days for those admitted after May 10).
 A nonrefundable $500 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

 Purdue's Orientation Programs help introduce and connect all new undergraduate students for their university experience.
 Students admitted to the fall semester complete orientation through the following programs: